A Supportive and Growing Community

 It is not an understatement to say that the district is blessed with an active community.
 There is a strong faith-based community, active arts organizations, passionate historical societies and several not-for-profit agencies working toward the betterment of the area.
 Voters have continually supported capital improvements to the district to ensure the students and staff have a safe and clean educational environment.

 Exceptional Benefits and Competitive Compensation

-Raytown Schools Wellness Center - houses both a free on-site health clinic available to employees on district insurance and a state-of-the-art fitness facility.
-Every employee and their spouse receives a free membership to the fitness facility.
+- Raytown Schools Wellness Center - houses both a free on-site health clinic available to employees on district insurance and a state-of-the-art fitness facility.
+Every employee and their spouse receive a free membership to the fitness facility.

 In addition to the introduction of instructional strategies, you will also learn about classroom management.
 Ice-breaking ideas for your first few days in the classroom will be shared.